 As soon as possible, the candidate and the main supervisor must review the project description and assess the need for adjustments.
-The complete project description is normally to be available no later than three (3) months after admission and is to provide details of the subject, the research questions addressed, theory and method as well as an assessment of the risk associated with the project.
+The complete project description is normally to be available no later than three (3) months after admission and is to provide The description of the research project should normally be between five and ten (5-10) pages.

-A complete project description (5-10 pages) must be sent to the faculty upon completion of the mandatory course IFEL8000 Introduction to Research Methodology, Theory of Science and Ethics (34 study credits).
-The project description should contain the following:

-- Background

-- Objectives

-- Scope (limitations and coverage)

-- Research methods

-- Ethical issues

-- Expected results

-- Work plan/work schedule

-- References

-When the application to the PhD program is sent to the faculty, a shortened project description containing the above-mentioned bullet points should also be included.
+Applicants must document that they have full funding, that is, funds for living expenses and working capital.
+Funding for all three (3) years must be documented at the time of application.
+Private funding, if applicable, must be equivalent to the Research Council of Norway's rates for doctoral research fellowships.

+Special information on interdisciplinary applications: When the nature of a PhD project falls within a discipline different to the one in which the applicant has a master's degree, it is generally the nature of the project discipline (methods, perspectives, theories) that determines which field of study the project belongs to.

+Any compensation to an external supervisor is agreed between the parties concerned.

+details of the subject, the research questions addressed, theory and method as well as an assessment of the risk associated with the project.
 Section 6-3.
-Residency requirement

-Candidates with external funding or an external workplace must reside for a total of one year or more of their PhD education in a good and relevant academic environment at NTNU.
+Residency requirement Candidates with external funding or an external workplace must reside for a total of one year or more of their PhD education in a good and relevant academic environment at NTNU.
 A reduction in the residency requirement is possible in special cases, but the proposed solution must fulfil the requirements for supervision and high quality in the academic community as well as NTNU's desire for the candidate to contribute to the institution's academic development and environment.
 A statement from the main supervisor and the Department must accompany an application for a reduction in the residency requirement.
 The Faculty decides on each application.
+Candidates employed at NTNU should normally have their workplace at the department where they are employed.
+This means that the candidate must be present at and available to NTNU.
+The Regulation's requirement for residency applies to PhD candidates who are not employed by NTNU.
+The general rule is that the candidate fulfils the residency requirement at the department to which they are affiliated, so that the candidate and staff at the department mutually contribute as much as possible to the department's academic community.
+The stay at NTNU may be completed continuously or in several periods.
+The residency requirement may be reduced if the candidate belongs to a strong research community at an external institution.
+How the residency requirement is fulfilled should be agreed with the department to which they are affiliated.
 Section 6-4.
-Infrastructure

-The infrastructure necessary to complete the doctoral work is to be available to the candidate.
+Infrastructure The infrastructure necessary to complete the doctoral work is to be available to the candidate.
 It is the Faculty's responsibility to decide what infrastructure is necessary for implementing the project.
 For candidates with external funding or an external workplace, an agreement must be entered into between the Faculty and the external party in connection with the project concerned.
 As a general rule, the agreement must be signed prior to the formal admission of the candidate.